K-theory and formality: The theorem of Shiga and Takahashi

 The original Shiga--Takahashi theorem is the following:

-\begin{theorem}[{\cite[Thm.~A, Prop.~4.1]{shiga1996equivariant} \cite[Thm.~2.2]{shigatakahashi1995}}] If \GK is a formal pair and $\HG \lt \HKN$ is surjective, then \GK is \isotf.
-If \GS is a formal pair where $S$ is a torus containing regular elements of $G$, then \GS is \isotf if and only if $\HG \lt \HSN$ is surjective. \end{theorem}
+\begin{theorem}[{\cite[Thm.~A, Prop.~4.1]{shiga1996equivariant} \cite[Thm.~2.2]{shigatakahashi1995}}] If \GK is a formal pair and $H_G^* \lt \HKN$ is surjective, then \GK is \isotf.
+If \GS is a formal pair where $S$ is a torus containing regular elements of $G$, then \GS is \isotf if and only if $H_G^* \lt \HSN$ is surjective. \end{theorem}

-The proof of the forward implication in the original proof of this result is somewhat obscure and deserves some amplification.
+The published proof of the forward implication is somewhat obscure and deserves amplification.
 It turns out the proof of the backward direction can be finessed into an equivalence.
 In fact, we will show the following, and then derive further consequences:

 \begin{restatable}{theorem}{STP} Let $(G,K)$ be a formal pair.
-Then $(G,K)$ is \isotf if and only if $\rho^*: \HG \lt \HKN$ is surjective. \end{restatable}
+Then $(G,K)$ is \isotf if and only if $\rho^*: H_G^* \lt \HKN$ is surjective. \end{restatable}

 To get there, we will cite a few lemmas about equivariant formality of an isotropy action, formality, and classical invariant theory.